-In designing our audit, we considered areas involving significant accounting estimates and judgements by the directors as well as future events that are inherently uncertain such as the recoverable value of exploration and evaluation assets.
+In designing our audit, we determined materiality and assessed the risks of material misstatement in the financial statements.
+In particular we looked at areas involving significant accounting estimates and judgements by the directors and considered future events that are inherently uncertain, such as the recoverability of intangible assets.
 We also addressed the risk of management override of internal controls, including among other matters consideration of whether there was evidence of bias that represented a risk of material misstatement due to fraud.